peachcloud/peach-buttons/README.md

 ## peach-buttons

-GPIO microservice module for handling button presses.
-Each button press results in a JSON-RPC client call to the `peach-menu` microservice.
-A button code for the pressed button is sent with the call to `peach-menu`, allowing state-specific actions to be taken.
+GPIO microservice module for handling button presses. `peach-buttons` implements a JSON-RPC server with [Publish-Subscribe extension](https://docs.rs/jsonrpc-pubsub/11.0.0/jsonrpc_pubsub/).
+Each button press results in a JSON-RPC request being sent over tcp to any subscribers.
+A button code for the pressed button is sent with the request to subscribers, allowing state-specific actions to be taken.

+In the intended implementation of PeachCloud, `peach-menu` will subscribe to `peach-buttons` events.

 _Note: This module is a work-in-progress.
 Buttons need debouncing._